dcodeni/cloudAttack/README.md

-para usar
+To use

-1. entrar en la carpeta del proyecto en la terminal "cd cloudAttack"
+cd cloudAttack
-2. ejecutar "npm install"
+npm install
-3. cambiar target en la variable site en el archivo index.js (temporalmente)
+set new target on index.js
-4. ejecutar "node index.js"
+run "node index.js"